 Living on Cheung Chau, I have become heavily involved in opposing the government’s plans to build an artificial island with gigantic waste incinerator beside neighbouring Shek Kwu Chau.
 In this case, too, citizens’ action has been crucial in raising some public awareness of the issue, and in helping prompt the Legislative Council’s Panel on Environmental Affairs to vote against the project.

 Now, there are more Facebook groups and pages dedicated to helping protect sites ranging from Po Toi to Shalotung and Lantau Island.
-Members of a website, HKWildlife.Net, are playing an active role in trying to protect the shoreline at Lung Mei, near Tai Mei Tuk.
-They have helped boost awareness and support for this site, to perhaps save it from a fate as a bathing beach.
+Members of a website, HKWildlife.Net [now more active on Facebook?], played an active role in trying to protect the shoreline at Lung Mei, near Tai Mei Tuk.
+They helped boost awareness and support for this site; even so, failed to save it from a fate as an artificial – with imported sand – bathing beach.

 As grassroots support for conservation builds – and is surely now ahead of the government, and especially developers who too often seem out of touch with our changing society – the Lung Fu Shan Environmental Concern Group is itself changing, to become the Alliance for a Beautiful Hong Kong, and with greater opportunities for Hongkongers’ involvement.

 Perhaps you will get involved in the new alliance; I hope so!
-But remember there are a myriad ways you can make a difference, from a simple Like for a Facebook page, to getting out to clean up pellets, join protests, help spread awareness – and show you care about Hong Kong, our home.
+But remember there are a myriad ways you can make a difference, from a simple Like for a Facebook page, to getting out to clean up coastal lap sap, join protests, help spread awareness – and show you care about Hong Kong, our home.

-This is the original English draft of an opinion piece, which was published in Ming Pao Weekly on 8 September 2012.
+This is a slightly updated version of the original English draft of an opinion piece, which was published in Ming Pao Weekly on 8 September 2012.